Isaac Gutierrez | Issac.j.Gutierrez@vanderbilt.edu

 ༻༺

 Terren K. Proctor is a bioarchaeologist who focuses on the embodiment of structural violence, specifically in relation to the mining economy in Colonial Peru.
 She received her B.A&Sc. in Anthropology and Biology from McGill University in 2014.
 In 2015, she joined the Proyecto de Investigación Histórico Arqueológico-Santa Bárbara as head bioarchaeologist.
-This project is an ongoing research program involving both American and Peruvian scholars that looks at questions of indigenous labour at Colonial Huancavelica in the central Peruvian Andes.
-Her research interests include skeletal changes related to labor, heavy metals, and stress; stable isotope analysis; and interpersonal violence.
+This project involved both American and Peruvian scholars that addressed questions about indigenous labor at Colonial Huancavelica in the central Peruvian Andes.
+As an anthropologist, she is interested in how work and labor affect the body and the embodied experience of work.
+To that end, she examined skeletal changes related to labor and the adverse impact of heavy metals (e.g., mercury) on the body and through the generations (e.g., congenital diseases).
 Her research was supported by the Social Sciences and Humanities Research Council of Canada and the Wenner Gren Foundation.
+Terren received her Ph.D. in 2021 and is a UX researcher for fiserv, putting her anthropological training to use to improve human experiences while interacting with the digital world.

 ༻༺